openethereum/openethereum.github.io/Configuring-Parity-Ethereum.md

         Specify CORS header for IPFS API responses.
 Special
         options: "all", "none". (default: none)

+Light Client Options:
+    --on_demand_nb_retry=[RETRIES]
+        Specify maximum number of retry query to send to other node for a query.

+    --on_demand_inactive_time_limit=[MS]
+        Specify maximum total time limit for a light client query to stay inactive.
+O for no limit.

 Secret Store Options:
     --no-secretstore
         Disable Secret Store functionality.